All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I start BPC-157 and my GLP-1 medication at the same time?

-While there is no safety reason preventing simultaneous initiation, most physicians recommend against it.
+While there's no safety reason preventing simultaneous initiation, most physicians recommend against it.
 Starting both compounds together makes it impossible to determine which one is causing any side effects you experience.
 Staggered introduction provides clearer information that helps your physician make better decisions about your ongoing protocol.

 Does this protocol work the same for semaglutide, tirzepatide, and liraglutide?

 The core protocol structure applies across all GLP-1 medications.
 The titration schedules differ between compounds, but the principle of establishing the GLP-1 first and then layering in BPC-157 remains the same.
-Tirzepatide's dual GIP/GLP-1 mechanism does not create any additional interaction concern with BPC-157.
+Tirzepatide's dual GIP/GLP-1 mechanism doesn't create any additional interaction concern with BPC-157.

 How long does it take to see results from combining BPC-157 with a GLP-1?